General Jupyter contributor guidelines#

 Building the Docs#

-Install the docs requirements using pip:
+Install the docs requirements into your active environment using pip:

 Once you have installed the required packages, you can build the docs with: